-Dr Ken Trethewey is a retired marine engineer specialising in corrosion and materials engineering.
+Ken is a retired marine engineer specialising in corrosion and materials engineering.
+He obtained his PhD at Leicester University in 1976 and became a chartered chemist.
+However, thanks to a career in the Royal Navy, Ken was able to cross over into the world of engineering where he became a chartered engineer also.
+He currently works as a pharologist.
 Based in Cornwall UK, he has written books about corrosion engineering, lighthouses and jazz.
-When he is not pursuing his interest of pharology, he now operates his own publishing business, Jazz-Fusion Books.
+When he is not pursuing pharology, he operates his own publishing business, Jazz-Fusion Books.

 Ken can be contacted at firstname.lastname@example.org